timofeevvladyslav49/kns_indexer/README.md

 ## Key Features

 - **100% on-chain operations** - no off-chain dependencies or trusted parties
-- Token-based domains - enables true atomic swaps and composability with DeFi
+- Token-based usernames - enables true atomic swaps and composability with DeFi
 - Decentralized resolution - names can resolve not only to blockchain addresses but also to IPFS/IPNS content hashes
 - Fully reproducible - run your own node and query API without relying on third parties
 - Easy deployment via Docker Compose